jedevc/fyp-report/report.md

 ## External library integration

-The majority of binary CTF challenges require interaction with the C standard library (libc), either for the utility functions, such as file input and output, or to expose vulnerable functions such as `system` or `gets`.
-To better facilitate such integration of libc, we provide a utility to generate listings of all functions, variables and types in specified libraries, which can then be referenced using special syntax from vulnspec.
+The majority of binary CTF challenges require interaction with the C standard library (libc), either for utility functions, such as file input and output, or to expose vulnerable functions such as `system` or `gets`.
+To better facilitate such integration, we provide a utility to generate listings of all functions, variables and types in specified libraries, which can then be referenced using special syntax from vulnspec.
 This utility is bundled as the `builtin_generator` tool which is also used to generate the primitive types and the meta-type graph from the previous section.

-In addition to the fields [already detailed](#type-checking) in the type config file, we introduce a `libraries` key that specifies information relevant to parsing and loading data from as many libraries as we want - however, for mostly practical reasons, we only include libc, however, this approach could be extended to any third-party libraries.
+In addition to the fields [already detailed](#type-checking) in the type config file, we introduce a `libraries` key that specifies information relevant to parsing and loading data from external libraries; for now, only libc is included, but the approach is trivially extendable to other libraries.

 ```yaml
 ...
 libraries:
   libc:
     root: "../musl-1.2.1"